free5gc/free5gc/.github/ISSUE_TEMPLATE/bug_report.md

 ### Configuration File
 Provide your configuration here.

+If you don't know what to do, you can zip the `config` folder and upload the zip file here.

 ### PCAP File
 Dump the packet and provide the pcap file here.

+If you don't know what to do, you can use `sudo tcpdump -i any -w free5gc.pcap` before you run the bug reproduce.
+After that, upload the free5gc.pcap file here.

 ### Log File
 Provide the program log file here.

+If you do not know what to do, copy the log print on the screen and put it here.

 ## System architecture (Option)
 Give the draft of your architecture.
 What's your scenario, bare metal use case or using k8s, etc.